jcugno/my_dotfiles/README.md

 Jared's Dotfiles
 ===========

+If you're on ubuntu or amazon linux just run the corresponding .sh first

+Please be sure to run
+`sudo adduser jcugno`
+`sudo visudo`
+And add: `jcugno ALL=NOPASSWD: ALL`

 For vim please see: git://github.com/jcugno/dot_vim.git

 I use yadr at the moment which is what the .zsh.after directory is for